 - In a 2016 Census of Fatal Occupational Injuries report, logging, commercial fishing and piloting airplanes made up the top three for workplace fatality rate.

 There’s also a little-talked-about problem that poses great danger to many workers in stores or other businesses that deal face-to-face with customers, and usually sales.
-You might be shocked to learn how many workers have died in assaults or other attacks by customers.
+You might be shocked to learn how many workers have died in other attacks by customers.
 Any type of injury, regardless of your particular line of work, may mean a long, stressful recovery process.
 It might also render you incapable of returning to work, which, in turn, can cause undue financial stress.

 Workers’ compensation is designed to help you meet medical expenses associated with your workplace injury.
 It also covers lost wages.
 The process can be quite complicated, however, which is why most recovering South Dakota workers seek support from experienced attorneys when they file their claims.